-Enjoy this intense beef and guinness stew.
+Enjoy this intense beef and Guinness stew.
 Yes, it is possible to make a delicious beef stew.
 Add prunes for sweetness.
 Simmer until ready and enjoy hot!
-Serve with a side of potato mash for extra flavour.

 - 1kg (2 lb) braising/stewing steak, cut into 2.5cm (1 inch) cubes

 - 2 celery stalks, chopped

 - 3 carrots, peeled and diced

 - 500ml (2 cups) beef stock